-ACT and egta invite you to celebrate World Television Day!
+ACT, egta and EBU invite you to celebrate World Television Day!

-This year, for the first time, two European broadcasters’ associations, have decided to come together to honour a medium that holds a central place in the lives of millions of people, and to highlight the many services it offers in this era of multi-screening.
+This year, three European broadcasters’ associations, have decided to come together to honour a medium that holds a central place in the lives of millions of people, and to highlight the many services it offers in this era of multi-screening.

-Read the messages from the egta and ACT Presidents, and download the press release.
+Learn about the 2013 edition and download the press release.

 Read the press release »

 In 1996, the United Nations General Assembly proclaimed November 21 as World Television Day, “in recognition of the increasing impact television has on decision-making by alerting world attention to conflicts and threats to peace and security and its potential role in sharpening the focus on other major issues, including economic and social issues.”